wp-plugins/navigation-menu-ids-classes/readme.txt

 == Changelog ==

+= 2.6 =
+2015-05-15:
+* Tested for WP 4.2.2 and slight refactoring of code

 = 2.5 =
 2015-03-13:
-* Fixing issue if no cusotm classes exist
+* Fixing issue if no custom classes exist

 = 2.4 =
 2013-07-11: